coop-columb/supply-chain-forecaster/docs/deployment/cd_pipeline.md

    - Select the "Continuous Deployment" workflow
    - Click "Run workflow"
    - Choose the environment (staging or production)
-   - Optionally specify a version tag
+   - Optionally specify a version tag (defaults to commit SHA)

 3. **Automatic Production Deployment:**
    - Push to the `main` branch with `[deploy-prod]` in the commit message